Koya Ensemble Lab

 learned associations

 Such highly detailed information about different stimuli must be encoded by specific sets of neurons.
 During many learned behaviours a minority of sparsely distributed neurons with a constellation like appearance called ‘neuronal ensembles’ are activated.
 For many years neuroscientists wondered if these ensembles were involved in learned behaviours.
 However, their causal role for these behaviours could not be established, since tools to selectively manipulate these neurons without disrupting the surrounding neurons did not exist.
-Moreover, very little was known about the physiology of these neurons and whether they were part of a unique neuronal circuit, since tools to selectively characterize these neurons did not exist.
+Moreover, very little was known about the physiology of these neurons and whether they were part of a unique neuronal circuit, since tools to selectively characterise these neurons did not exist.

 neuronal ensemble Fos NeuNNeuronal ensembles as observed using Fos immunohistochemistry.
 Fos (green) NeuN, neuronal marker (red) Note that only a minority of neurons express Fos.